v-sbradley/bacx-pr/topics/rn-guide.md

 - Moved to new repos in GitHub.

 - Split the content into two parts: Dynamics 365 and Power Platform.
-This includes publishing two separate PDFs instead of one.
+This includes publishing two separate PDFs.

-- Introduced the Release Planner Tool, which is where PMs put all the relevant feature information that is then pushed into GitHub and also used for the BAG product roadmap.
+- Introduced the Release Planner Tool.
+PMs use this to input their feature information for the release plans.
+The information is pushed into GitHub and used for the BAG product roadmap.

 For information on using the Release Planner Tool for **wave 2 and later** release plans, see the [BAG Release Planner App Guide](https://microsoft.sharepoint.com/:w:/t/ProjectBahnhof/EYBGZgE9Js5CioBE2LAIjSwBCgn_hvM9QtZ7gPimS85vkQ?rtime=wfKEAl4m10g).